blockdeep/libro/src/informational/Make_Backend_Logic_Frontend_Agnostic.md

 ## Description

-Backend logic should be designed independently of frontend-specific values, formats, or preferences to ensure flexibility and maintain consistency across different interfaces.
+Backend logic should be independent of frontend-specific details, such as display formats, localization preferences, or user interface requirements, to ensure flexibility and consistency across different interfaces.
+By decoupling the backend from frontend concerns, developers can create a more maintainable and scalable system that can adapt to various frontend implementations without needing significant backend changes.
+This approach allows the backend to provide raw, unformatted data that can be tailored by the frontend to meet specific needs, promoting cleaner, more reusable code.

 ## What should be avoided